MicrosoftDocs/dataexplorer-docs/data-explorer/measure-table-size.md

 This method provides a more precise estimation by considering the byte sizes of numeric values without formatting them as strings.
 For example, integer values require 4 bytes whereas long and datetime values require 8 bytes.
 By using this approach, you can accurately estimate the data size that would fit in memory.

-**Use case:** Determine the cost of a query in terms of bytes to be scanned.
+**Example use case:** Determine the cost of a query in terms of bytes to be scanned.

 ## Estimate size of multiple tables

 You can use the [union](kusto/query/unionoperator.md) operator along with the previously described method to estimate the table size in terms of access bytes for multiple tables.
 For an example, see [Use union with estimate_data_size()](#use-union-with-estimate_data_size).

-**Use case**: Assess the memory requirements for consolidating data from multiple tables into a single dataset.
+**Example use case:** Assess the memory requirements for consolidating data from multiple tables into a single dataset.

 > [!NOTE]
 > This approach may inflate the estimated data size due to empty columns, as `union` combines all columns from the specified tables and `estimate_data_size()` takes into account empty columns when calculating the data size.